Cool as Štajerska wine-spritzer

 In the last 25 years Slovenia adopted a lot of the »Western products«.
 Spritzer almost disappeared from the list of popular drinks, especially among the younger generation.
 However, not entirely.
 They still pour it at the winegrower’s home tables in the shade of the old trees.
 Just right shape of the glass, filled with almost sparkling bubbles, will quench the thirst both in the middle of summer and in less hot days.

-In recent years I was spending more time in urban, with »latest trends« filled town centers.
+In recent years I was spending more time in urban, with »latest trends« filled town centres.
 Therefore, I forgot about the wine spritzer myself.
 You can imagine my surprise when I was offered the drink at the Ljubljana Café Drama!
-Just like that … In the space filled with furniture and equipment of theatrical performances of the Slovene National Theater, it was quite unrealistic when a lovely waitress asked: A Styrian spritzer, maybe?
+Just like that … In the space filled with furniture and equipment of theatrical performances of the Slovene National Theatre, it was quite unrealistic when a lovely waitress asked: A Styrian spritzer, maybe?